nmbazima/Exam-DA-100-ADWM-Power-BI/README.md

 ![Module2](/assets/get-data.svg)

-In this module i will learn how to retrieve data from a wide variety of data sources, including Microsoft Excel, relational databases, and NoSQL data stores.
-Also learning how to improve performance while retrieving data.
+**In this module i will learn how to retrieve data from a wide variety of data sources, including Microsoft Excel, relational databases, and NoSQL data stores.
+Also learning how to improve performance while retrieving data.**
----